 I. Special Considerations

 Decorating a child’s bedroom involves additional considerations that you don’t have with an adult’s room.
-Many will influence your kid’s enjoyment of a space as well as your budget.
+Many will influence your kid’s enjoyment of space as well as your budget.
 Make sure to keep these things in mind before buying.
 You’ll likely find it’s a smarter move to forgo some extra bells and whistles that your children will outgrow quickly anyway.

 Your child’s taste will change as she grows up sometimes surprisingly fast.
 They often follow fads and movie releases.
 That makes them variable which can lead to more frequent bouts of redecorating.
-You can eke out more of the lifespan of a bedroom design by thinking forward to the next change.
+You can eke out more of the lifespan of bedroom design by thinking forward to the next change.

 If you can, try to sway your child toward more evergreen themes like fairy tales or nautical decor.
 That way, you won’t be under pressure to deck out the bedroom in the likeness of the rising star every time someone new takes the reins.
 You might also consider just adding a few pieces that speak to the latest trends to make it easier to update.